shub-okta/onfido/README.md

 **NOTE: This is an example only and should not be used in any production environment.**
+**To Be Used for Auth0 Internal Demos -- clone before adding any credentials**

 # Auth0 + Onfido Sample Rule App